Main Projects

 A proactive personal AI agent with deep system integrations

-Over the past few years, I have relied heavily on chatbot interfaces—ChatGPT, Claude, and similar tools.
-While they are powerful, I felt they lacked deeper context, proactive behavior, and the ability to actually take actions on your behalf.
+Back in 2023, I felt that chatbot interfaces like ChatGPT and Claude, while powerful, lacked deeper context, proactive behavior, and the ability to actually take actions on your behalf.
 So I built a custom AI friend for myself, MirrorAI.

-At its core, MirrorAI still draws on large language models like ChatGPT, but I have bolstered it with integrations across Notion, Google Workspace, AWS, GitHub, messaging apps, emails and more.
-Privacy is also built in, there is no backend, it talks directly to the APIs.
+At its core, MirrorAI drew on large language models like ChatGPT, but I bolstered it with integrations across Notion, Google Workspace, AWS, GitHub, messaging apps, emails and more.
+Privacy was built in too; no backend, it talked directly to the APIs.

 2025 - Present